 What is myopia?

-Some children have severe progression of their myopia that develops into “high myopia” and causes degenerative changes in the retina.
+Myopia is a common eye disorder, affecting an estimated 40% of Americans.
+However, on rare occasions, patients can develop “high myopia,” which causes degenerative changes in the retina.
 High myopia is one of the primary causes of blindness.

-To be clinically meaningful myopia control strategies must slow progression by about 50%.
-Many myopia control strategies have been tried but have not been proven effective.
-However, new strategies are being evaluated constantly.
-Currently, the most effective methods are orthokeratology contact lenses, soft multifocal contact lenses and the topical drug atropine.
+Treatments for high myopia are designed to slow the progression of the retinal degeneration.
+While new treatments are being tested all the time, the most effective methods are orthokeratology contact lenses, soft multifocal contact lenses and the topical drug atropine.

-At Union Square Eye Care in New York City our board-certified ophthalmologists and internationally renowned specialists offer compassionate, comprehensive eye and vision care for children and adults.
+Talk with your Union Square Eye ophthalmologist about whether atropine may be beneficial for your child.
+Our board-certified ophthalmologists and internationally renowned specialists offer compassionate, comprehensive eye and vision care for children and adults.